TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend layout
 ==============

-Since TYPO3 4.5 there has been a database record type "backend Layout" to define a combination of rows and columns to which content can be added in the page module.
+Since TYPO3 4.5 there has been a database record type "backend layout" to define a combination of rows and columns to which content can be added in the page module.

 With TYPO3 7.4 a new feature was introduced to define backend layouts in TYPO3 via page TSconfig.
 It implements a